Beating Depression

 No alcohol

-No flour - bread, toast, cakes, pizza, pies etc
+No flour - bread, toast, oats, rice, cakes, pizza, pies etc

 No breakfast cereals - they're rubbish - vitamins and minerals are sprayed on after baking.